All Episodes

 Those who are unproductive.

-Also, what she means is that the borders are gonna she intends to keep the borders open if she gets elected.
+So, what she means is that the borders are gonna, she intends to keep the borders open if she gets elected and in order to justify the perpetual need for more social housing.

-But what she's saying there is, yeah, so basically, if we spend over the tax revenue, that somehow builds the economy, but all it does is create 137 billion extra debt every year, which we wouldn't otherwise have, which we have to then service.
+But what she's saying there is, yeah, so basically, if we spend over-the-tax revenue, that somehow builds the economy, but all it does is create 137 billion extra debt every year, which we wouldn't otherwise have, which we have to then service.

-I'm just a layman looking at this going, right, okay, that's obviously yes.
+I mean, this is just wrong on every level, and I'm not an economist, I'm just a layman looking at this going, right, okay, that's obviously yes.

-The GDP line goes up, but GDP is like inflated fiction.
+Well, it's a GDP line, the GDP line goes up, but GDP is like inflated fiction.

-It's a made up is it's a made up metric.
+It's a made-up, it's a made-up metric.

 Like, sorry, she's it's just mad, right?

-And so this is the kind of thing that they're gonna do.
+And so, this is the kind of thing that they're gonna do.

-So this is a woman called Kate Waring.
+So, this is a woman called Kate Waring.

 There's a picture of her.